top of page

 Therefore, Kanye West is mortal (conclusion)

 Here, again, the premises together work to make the conclusion certain (if the premises happen to be true).
-What's important here is that we know the premises are true: it's correct to say that (1) all people are mortal (i.e., all people will one day die) and (2) Kanye is a person.
+What's important here is that we know the premises are true: we know that it's correct to say that (1) all people are mortal (i.e., all people will one day die) and (2) Kanye is a person.
 These statements are true.
-Now, because (a) the conclusion is logically tied to the premises and (b) the premises are true, there's no way around accepting the conclusion.

 Let's revisit another argument from above: